Squibs/timeline-portfolio/src/app/views/markdown-pages/quote-machine.md

 title: 'Quote Machine'
 url: 'https://squibs.github.io/quote-machine/'
 github: 'https://github.com/Squibs/quote-machine#quote-machine'
-description: 'There's no mistake you saw this project earlier in my timeline.
-I've revisited this project numerous times and have now created version four of this project, using React, Redux, and TypeScript.'
+description: "There's no mistake you saw this project earlier in my timeline.
+I've revisited this project numerous times and have now created version four of this project, using React, Redux, and TypeScript."
 ---

 ### Project Information